mistralai/cookbook/concept-deep-dive/tokenization/README.md

 Tokenization is a crucial concept around LLMs, and it can be more complex than one may think!

-Four our tokezation implementation, please refer to [mistral-common](https://github.com/mistralai/mistral-common).
+For our tokenization implementation, please refer to [mistral-common](https://github.com/mistralai/mistral-common).

 ## Overview